An integration formula of Chern forms on quasi-projective varieties: The proof of the non-archimedean case

 For the last equality, we use a non-archimedean version of Theorem \ref{integration formula in proj complex case}.
 For example, we can use \cite[Corollary 6.4.4]{CLD12}.
 Note that the function $g_{j,i}$ may not be smooth.
-To handle this, we may use the theory of current developed in \cite{CLD12} or the theory of delta-forms in \cite{GK17}.
+To handle this, we may use the theory of approximable psh functions developed in \cite{CLD12} or the theory of delta-forms in \cite{GK17}.